-The Max Planck Institute of Biophysics focuses, above all, on investigating the structure and function of proteins that are embedded in cellular membranes.
-These membrane proteins act either as channel and transport proteins for the exchange of material across a membrane, or antenna molecules that transmit signals from the local environment into the cell’s interior, e.g., the olfactory (smell) receptors located in the mucous membrane of the nose.
+The Max Planck Institute of Biophysics focuses on investigating the structure and function of proteins that are embedded in cellular membranes.
+Membrane proteins functioning as channels, transporters, or molecular sensors mediate the exchange of matter and information of cells with their environment.
 Scientists at the Institute use electron microscopes and X-rays to determine the spatial structure of these proteins.
-The protein’s function is characterised by electrophysiology, a technique which measures the electric currents and voltages generated when electrically-charged atoms (ions) flow through channel proteins.
-In addition, the techniques of molecular biology and genetic engineering assist researchers to understand how the olfactory system can recognise countless smells using a relatively small number of membrane proteins.
+In addition, protein function is characterized by electrophysiology, a technique which measures the electric currents and voltages generated when electrically-charged atoms (ions) flow through membrane proteins.
+As an ideal complement to the experimental characterizations, these molecular processes are also studied theoretically to develop quantitative descriptions and to gain a detailed understanding of the underlying mechanisms.

 There is always the possibility to do a PhD.
 Please contact the directors or research group leaders at the Institute.